-A small open economy pegs its exchange rate to a foreign currency at the level \overline{E} .
-The government expands its debt steadily and forces its monetary authorities to buy (monetize) the new debt.
+A small open economy pegs its exchange rate to a foreign currency at the level \bar{E} .
+The government expands its debt steadily and forces its monetary authorities to buy (monetize) the new debt at a rate μ .
 The government also requires the monetary authorities to maintain the exchange rate peg as long as they have foreign reserves.
-Once foreign reserves are depleted monetary authorities float the exchange rate freely.
+Once foreign reserves are depleted, monetary authorities float the exchange rate freely.

 - In this scenario, government debt and therefore the monetary base expand at a rate μ .
 Depict the time path of foreign reserves of the monetary authorities.
 Is the peg sustainable indefinitely? - Define the shadow exchange rate.
 Use Uncovered Interest Parity and Purchasing Power Parity to express the shadow exchange rate as a function of the monetary base.
 Depict the time path of the shadow exchange rate. - Explain why an attack on the currency will occur when the shadow exchange rate hits the exchange rate peg \overline{E} .
-Depict the immediate response of the domestic interest rate and the domestic price level to the attack. - Are there features of this model that capture elements of the Asian Financial Crisis in 1997?
-What elements of the Asian Financial Crisis does the model ignore?
+Depict the immediate response of the domestic interest rate and the domestic price level to the attack. - Suppose the government forces its monetary authorities to monetize new debt at an even faster rate μ' .
+How is the timing of attack affected?
+Infer the new shadow exchange rate and position it, given anticipated money supply growth after foreign reserve depletion or after the attack.